karmaniverous/blog/_posts/2024-09-18-unifying-web-presence-with-github-pages.md

 This is really a classic case of turning the problem on its head.

-When I only had a single GitHub Pages repo (my blog at `karmaniverous.github.io`), it made perfect sense to assign my root domain `karmanivero.us` domain to it.
-The fact that this became my default domain for _all_ Pages-enabled repos was neither here nore there, because I didn't have any others.
+When I only had a single GitHub Pages repo (my blog at `karmaniverous.github.io`), it made perfect sense to assign my root domain `karmanivero.us` to it.
+The fact that this became my default domain for _all_ Pages-enabled repos was neither here nor there, because I didn't have any others.

 As I worked through the problem above, that configuration was my starting point.
 As a consequence, each of the repos requiring a documentation path under the `docs` subdomain became an odd man out _in exactly the same way!_.

 So here's what I did:

 - I renamed the `karmaniverous.github.io` repo to `blog`.
-It still has Pages enabled, and `karmanivero.us` is stil assigned to it.
+It still has Pages enabled, and the `karmanivero.us` domain is still assigned to it.

 - I created a _new_ repo called `karmaniverous.github.io`, enabled Pages, and assigned subdomain `docs.karmanivero.us` to it.
 Ths is now the default Pages domain for all of my repos (unless I assign a different custom domain).

-- To keep things very clean, I added a redirect in the new `karmaniverous.github.io` root so that anybody who tries to visit `https://karmanivero.us/docs` will instead land on my main site at `https://karmanivero.us/blog`.
+- To keep things very clean, I added a redirect in the new `karmaniverous.github.io` root so that anybody who tries to visit `https://docs.karmanivero.us` will instead land on my main site at `https://karmanivero.us`.

 Now...

-- All my blog content shows up under `https://karmanivero.us/blog`
+- All my blog content shows up under `https://karmanivero.us`

-- All my `foo` and `bar` API documentation shows up under `https://docs.karmanivero.us/foo` and `https://docs.karmanivero.us/bar`, respectively.
+- All my `foo` and `bar` project API documentation shows up under `https://docs.karmanivero.us/foo` and `https://docs.karmanivero.us/bar`, respectively.

 - I don't have to do _anything_ to make it work except enable Pages on a new project repo!